billoxbury/billoxbury.github.io/_posts/2024-01-05-mathematics-vs-ai.md

 **4. Using LLM as a search tool**

 LLMs exhibit powerful capability to generate not just natural language text but also computer code - and code in response to natural language prompts.
-Take a look, for example, the graphic at the top of this post.
+Take a look, for example, at the graphic at the top of this post.
 The unicorn pictures shown are the compiled images from <a href="https://en.wikipedia.org/wiki/PGF/TikZ" target="_blank">TikZ</a> code output by GPT-4.

 The DeepMind work [4] has two key novelties.
 The first is that it approaches the problems _bin packing_ and _cap set_ by asking the LLM not just for solutions, but for code to generate a solution.
 The LLM used here, incidentally, is not GPT-4 but Google's specialist <a href="https://lablab.ai/tech/google/codey" target="_blank">Codey</a> model.